At the end of "The Zillo Beast Strikes Back" Palpatine gave Dr. Boll her next instructions: to clone the Zillo. It never came up again.

 As noted above at Anachronic Order, the first half of Season 3 was spent to expand upon and tie together several earlier storylines:

 The Season 5 storyline involving Darth Maul and Savage Opress forming an alliance with Death Watch tied the Nightsisters and Brothers-arc to the Death Watch-arc of Seasons 2 and the Corruption on Mandalore-arc of Season 3.

 Darth Plagueis showed how Maul's mother handed him over to Sidious, and it also established that Maul had a twin.

-Fate of the Jedi involves Ableoth who later turned out to once had been the Mother, the forth member of the family of the Force-wielders.
+Fate of the Jedi involves Abeloth who later turned out to have once been the Mother, the fourth member of the family of the Force-wielders.